ZackZhouHB/joesite/Joe_web/_posts/2024-03-15-The-Reporter.markdown

 Jack's eyes widened when he realized he had secured the job.
 He was thrilled to call his parent to thank them for their all-time support.

 After years of hard work as a reporter, Jack eventually became one of the most famous journalists in the country.
-He fearlessly exposed hundreds of robbers and gangsters through his investigation; he even risked his life by going undercover to reveal the truth.
+He fearlessly exposed hundreds of robbers and gangsters through his investigation; Many times he even risked his life by going undercover to reveal the truth.
+Thanks to his bravery and influence, more people in the town now stand up and fight for looting and crime.

 That was Jack's story.